Ada Virginia (Denton) Gore-Wallis-Atkins

 Ada Virginia married a William Gore and they had one daughter, Sadie Gore.
-Then, Ada married William Wallis and the had four children.
-They were: Floyd, Jim E., Toni, Pearl Mattie Wallis) Waston Williams.
+Then, Ada married William Wallis and they had four children.
+They were: Floyd, Jim E., Toni, Pearl Mattie Wallis Waston Williams.
 She is my mother.
 She married Eddie Waston and they had one daughter, Wanda M. Waston.
-Eddie died when wanda was nine months old.
-Then pearl married Robert W. Williams andt they had five children.
+Eddie died when Wanda was nine months old.
+Then Pearl married Robert W. Williams and they had five children.
 They were: Roberta J. Williams, born 04-23-1941; Richard B. Williams, born 02-09-1943; Ronald J. Williams, born 04-23-1944; Ada Ramona (Williams) Pinson, born 04-22-1947; and Patti K. (Williams) Williams, born 06-07-1949.

 Richard Burns married twice but has no children.
 Ronald Jim married three times and has three children: Bruce Wayne Williams, Tonya Renee (Williams) Dripps and Tallo D. Williams.